-Ring muscle ups are one of the most beautiful, challenging, and high skill movements you’re going to see crossfitters perform both in the box and at competition.
-If you’re looking to get your first RMU or improve on your current ring muscle up skill, then this article is going to help you do just that.
+Ring muscle-ups are one of the most beautiful, challenging, and high-skill movements you’re going to see CrossFitters perform both in the box and at a competition.
+We’re covering ring muscle-up benefits, muscles worked, and how to do them properly.
+So, if you’re looking to get your first RMU or you need to improve on your current ring muscle-up skill, then this article is going to help you do just that.

 What Are Ring Muscle Ups

 Ring muscle ups are so much more than just a swing, dip, and press.
 In fact, ring muscle ups require much more skill, finesse, and strength than most people think.
 Sure, anyone can hop on the rings and flail around, but if you’re taking your performance to the next level and eventually want to string rep after rep together, you’ll want to understand the movement further.
 Ring muscle ups are a compound gymnastic, high skill movement, designed to take an athlete from the hanging position in the bottom of the rings to up and over, completing the movement in a full lockout position.
 They’re used in competitive CrossFit often and rarely programmed into class workouts or basic training due to the skill development.

 Ring Muscle Up Benefits